cmosig/sentle/README.md

 sen.create_time_composite(freq="14d")
 ```

+Note: this step is not stable at the moment, likely because it is working across chunks.
+It works fine for <1GiB cubes, but may strain memory with larger cubes.

 **(5) Save to zarr.**
 This executes the built-up dask graph and saves the data to an optimized Zarr format.
 ```